Edéhzhíe Candidate AreaLast updated: August 2016

-- The Canadian Wildlife Service (CWS) - Environment Canada sponsored Edéhzhíe as a Candidate National Wildlife Area in 2002.
+- In 2002, the Canadian Wildlife Service (CWS) - Environment Canada sponsored Edéhzhíe as a Candidate Area.
+The original study area boundary was 25,000km2.

 - Documentation and assessments of the area's ecological, cultural and economic values are complete.

 - In June 2010, the Dehcho First Nations and Tłįchǫ Government sent a letter to Environment Canada requesting the establishment of Edéhzhíe as a National Wildlife Area under the Canada Wildlife Act.
-The Recommendations Report formed the basis of the request.
+The Edéhzhíe Working Group Recommendations Report formed the basis of the request.

-- A Land Withdrawal Order exists granting interim land withdrawal of surface and subsurface rights until June 5th 2016 for the Edéhzhíe Working Group's recommended boundary (14,250 km²).
+- A Land Withdrawal Order exists granting an interim land withdrawal of surface and subsurface rights until June 5th 2018 for the Edéhzhíe Working Group's recommended boundary (14,250 km²).

 - The Government of Canada is currently reviewing the proposal.